NotTooScareyShellScripts/getMythProgram.sh/README.md

 # getMythProgram.sh
-command line script/utility to pull mythtv guide data program/channel starttime/endtime calculates duration from start/end.
-Matches only current block and crawls back only 30minutes for now looking for matches.
+command line script/utility to pull mythtv guide data through mythtv services API eg I pull: program/channel starttime/endtime calculates duration from start/end.
+Matches only current block and crawls back only 30minutes (for now) looking for matches.

 *tested only against mythtv 29.X servers, but should work with newer.